-Dr. Meyers brought to Jackson State more than 30 years of academic and leadership experience in higher education, serving most recently as President of Norfolk State University in Norfolk, Va.
-She served as Provost and Vice Chancellor for Academic Affairs for North Carolina Agricultural and Technical State University, where she had been a tenured professor of mechanical engineering and Dean of the College of Engineering.
-Dr. Meyers also has been a tenured faculty member at the Georgia Institute of Technology and was the first Associate Dean for Research at the Georgia Institute of Technology College of Engineering.
+Dr. Meyers brought to Jackson State University more than 30 years of academic and administrative leadership experience in higher education, serving most recently as President of Norfolk State University in Norfolk, Virginia.
+She served as Provost and Vice Chancellor for Academic Affairs for North Carolina Agricultural and Technical State University, where she was a tenured professor of mechanical engineering and Dean of the College of Engineering.
+Dr. Meyers also was a tenured faculty member at the Georgia Institute of Technology and was the first Associate Dean for Research in its College of Engineering.

 Dr. Meyers earned a bachelor’s degree in mechanical engineering from Howard University, a master’s degree in mechanical engineering and a doctorate in chemical engineering from the Georgia Institute of Technology, and completed post-doctoral work at Harvard University.
 She is a fellow in the American Society of Mechanical Engineers and a board member of the American Council on Education.

 Dr. Meyers has published numerous articles and reports and given more than 200 invited presentations and technical papers on education and diversity topics as well as research and technical topics.
 Her numerous awards and honors include the National Society of Black Engineers’ Golden Torch Award and the National Science Foundation's Presidential Young Investigator Award.
 Dr. Meyers has received a joint resolution from the Virginia Legislature and a concurrent resolution from the Mississippi Legislature commending her leadership and service to higher education.